 What is ArcGIS Field Maps?

-Field Maps allows you to collect data on a map enabled for editing using the Add button.
+Field Maps allows you to collect data using the Add button.
 When collecting data, you can select assets from a feature template and add data by filling out smart forms.
 See Create a map enabled for editing to learn more about preparing maps for data collection.

-Viewing maps in Field Maps works just like it did in Collector and Explorer.
-You can open a map and tap Layers to see all the layers in the map.
-You can toggle layers on or off to show or hide them.
+The Field Maps mobile app allows you to tap on map features to view information in a popup.
+You can search for and locate features on your map using the search function.
+You can also open a map and tap Layers to see all the layers in the map.
+These layers can be toggled on or off to show or hide them.

 Field Maps also supports working indoors.
-If your map is compatible with ArcGIS Indoors, viewing a web map or mobile map package (MMPK) that contains Facilities and Levels layers will show a floor picking tool that appears when a building is in view and all floor levels are accessible and filterable as layers.
+If your map is compatible with ArcGIS Indoors, viewing a web map or mobile map package (MMPK) that contains Facilities and Levels layers will show a floor picking tool when a building centered on your screen.
+All the floor levels of that building will then be accessible and filterable as layers.
 See Create a map for indoor use to learn more.

 Markup allows you to capture sketches and add markers to your map.
 You can change the color of your sketches or add arrows to your markup.
 Notes and labels can also be added to communicate additional information.

 Field Maps works where you work – even offline.
 If you realize you’ll be working in an area with an unreliable internet connection, you can create a map area or use a mobile map package (MMPK) that allows you to view assets and collect data while working offline.
 See Prepare maps for download and Download maps to learn more about working offline in ArcGIS Field Maps.

 Field Maps Designer allows you to configure the mobile app experience for mobile workers.
 With Field Maps Designer, you can quickly create maps, build data collection forms, set up offline map areas, and customize the overall experience in the Field Maps mobile app.
 You can access Field Maps Designer from the app launcher located at the top of your organization’s home page in ArcGIS Online.